International Stammering Awareness Day: 22nd October

 International Stammering Awareness Day (ISAD) happens on 22nd October every year.
 Stammering associations, individuals and groups around the world organise events to mark the day and to raise awareness of stuttering.

-Wear something sea green, or change your Facebook picture, to mark International Stammering Awareness Day.
+Wear a Stammering Awareness wristband, or change your Facebook picture, to mark International Stammering Awareness Day.
 More below: Going green for ISAD.

 Past online conferences are also freely available on the conference archives (link to Stuttering Homepage).

 This stammering awareness album, featuring songs by 5 artists who stammer, is available for sale now.
 Buy the CD, or download from iTunes.
 More: Stammering awareness album: 'Voices found'.

 Broadcast on Thursday 24th Oct, this episode features Musharaf (Mushy P), who has a severe stammer, as he prepares for his GCSE English oral exam.
 Links to watch online and to some of the media coverage: Educating Yorkshire, Channel 4.

 Speech and language therapists at Airedale NHS Foundation Trust sent a letter to all GPs in the area, with testimonials from children and adults who had accessed the service within the last year.
 See Letter from Airedale therapists to all GPs in the area.

 In September we asked you to record yourself talking about your stammer.
 We put them together and came up with his video for International Stammering Awareness Day.

 Wear a Stammering Awareness Wristband (available from BSA).
 You can used it as a conversation starter

 You can use sea green to mark International Stammering Awareness Day on 22nd October, or to raise awareness of stammering at any time.
 Other possibilities as well as a wrist band: